csiro-auscalval/PyGamma/insar/docs/Workflow.md

 Before we can produce interferograms, the workflow needs to identify the best pairs of scenes to produce interferograms between (called the baselines).

-`gamma_insar` uses the SBAS (shortest baseline subset) algorithm for producing interferogram baselines to reduce the geospatial+temporal differences between scenes used in interferograms.
+`PyGamma` uses the SBAS (shortest baseline subset) algorithm for producing interferogram baselines to reduce the geospatial+temporal differences between scenes used in interferograms.
 These baselines are chosen to give us the best chance of achieving good quality coherence.

 In the case where new dates are being appended to an existing stack, a new baseline set is produced using `N` of the latest dates from the previous stack baseline and all of the new dates - this ensures there are links from the new dates to the already processed dates in the stack.